 - Serve as judges, except in selected leadership contests.

 - Serve on the contest committee if they have a contestant from their school competing in that contest at the Championships.
 Such NET members may serve on a 2nd or 3rd choice contest or committee when this situation exists.
 Or, they may sit out a year of eligibility for NET while accompanying such contestant(s) to the NLSC.
-It is the responsibility of the NET member to notify the national SkillsUSA office of the above situation by June 1st.
+It is the responsibility of the NET member to notify the program director of the SkillsUSA Championships of the above situation by June 1.
 The director will work with the NET member to provide access to the 2nd and 3rd choice contest or committee chair.

 Qualifications for appointment:

-- Must be an active professional member of SkillsUSA and be skilled in the area of appointment
+- Must be a current active instructor and paid professional member of SkillsUSA and be skilled in the subject matter area of the assignment.

 - Must be willing to follow the leadership of the technical committee or conference committee and complete the requested assignments in an orderly and congenial manner to ensure the success of the SkillsUSA Championships

 - Must be committed to improving communications between instructors, technical committees, state association directors, and state departments of education for the purpose of improving instruction and job readiness.